This consultation is now closed.

 How will the project be funded?

-The sensory trail is a large-scale project split into a number of different zones that may be delivered separately.
+The sensory trail is a large-scale project split into a number of different zones that may be delivered separately as funding becomes available.

 Funding is subject to future capital improvement bids being supported through Council’s annual budget process.